scitara-cto/dynamic-mcp-server/docs/tool_authoring.md

 ---

-## Mapping inputSchema Arguments to Handler Config
+## Mapping inputSchema Arguments to Handler Arguments (config.args)

-A powerful pattern is to use template strings in the tool's handler config to map inputSchema arguments (user input) directly into handler parameters.
-This is especially useful for generic handlers that make API calls or perform templated actions.

-> **Tip:** You can also include environment variables in these mappings.
-For example, `${OPENWEATHER_API_KEY}` will be replaced with the value of the `OPENWEATHER_API_KEY` environment variable at runtime.
-The handler code will substitute template variables using tool input arguments first, and if not present, will fall back to environment variables (`process.env`).

-### How It Works

-- In the tool definition, use template strings like `"${location}"` or `"${units}"` in the handler config.
-- In your handler code, substitute these placeholders with the actual values from `args` (validated against `inputSchema`) or environment variables.

-### Weather Tool Example
+You can use the `config.args` field in your tool definition to map user-supplied tool options (from inputSchema) to the arguments your action handler expects.
+This mapping supports:

+- Literal values (e.g., `"country": "US"`)
+- Template variables (e.g., `"city": "{{location}}"`)
+- Nested objects and arrays (all templates are resolved recursively)

-**Tool Definition:**
+**Example Tool Definition:**

 ```js
 {